 The legal process is often a lengthy one.
 If you are a defendant in a serious case you may be held either in jail or on bond until the trial is complete.
 A skilled Southfield criminal attorney will work to get your bail lowered or eliminated so that you can get out of jail.
 If the charges are less serious your attorney will be able to show that you are not a repeat criminal nor will you flee the area if allowed out on bail.
 Additionally, you may need to stay out of jail so you can keep your job and support your family.

 Maintaining Your Innocence

 If you have been charged with any type of crime it is important to maintain your innocence throughout the procedure.
 Do not make any apology or confession which can be used as an admission of guilt.
 You must be properly treated and the police must provide you with your rights before they make an arrest.
 An illegal arrest could make prosecution more difficult if you have a smart attorney on your side to ensure that your rights are protected.
-Contact the Rochester attorneys at the Law Office of John Little, PLLC at (248) 809-1402 for a free phone consultation.
+Contact the Rochester attorneys at the Little & Boylan, PLLC at (248) 809-1402 for a free phone consultation.